l3-team/CasBundle/README.md

             anonymous: ~
 ```

-For Symfony4 set **main: anonymous** in config/packages/security.yaml
+For Symfony4 and Symfony5, set **main: anonymous** in config/packages/security.yaml
 ```
 security:
     providers: